Oikio/clean-architecture-fe/readme.md

 Types are mess right now

 # TODO:
+Create a real simple app
 Think about combined state streams without business logic
-Add persistant state example
+Add hydration of state example
 Add computed state example
 ?
 Add state and usCases factories
 Add tests, see how they should work with useCases
 Add cancellable useCases
-Create more complicated app, maybe just complete list of howtos.
+Create more complex app, maybe just complete list of howtos.